simpsonstuart/qq/readme.md

 ```

 There may be a better way to do this, but it should install all of the files that it needs to successfully run the project.

-Note that any change will not immediately be reflected, and that you'll have to cancel and run the "cordova browser run" command again to see the changes.
-Soon, Browsersync will be implemented to mitigate this issue, though it may be a good idea to periodically refresh anyway.

 ## Style Guide